 If a merchant’s equipment does not support surcharge specifications, merchants will need to upgrade their equipment to a solution that does.

 Are there any states that prohibit surcharging?

-Maine and New York have additional state statues that take precedence over card brands.
-These two states require additional consumer disclosures, which include posting both cash and credit prices on their disclosures.
+Maine and New York have additional state statutes that precede card brands.
+These two states require additional consumer disclosures, including posting cash and credit prices on their disclosures.
 Merchants should consult with their legal counsel about the laws regarding surcharging within their state.

 If you are ready to get started with a compliant surcharge program, contact us at email@example.com.

 How To Find The Right Payment Processor For Your Online Gambling Merchant AccountDec 4, 2023 | High Risk, Payments With the increasing popularity of online gambling, it's now easier than ever to set up a merchant account and get your business off the ground.
 However, while many payment processors offer…

 Understanding Keyed Transactions With Signature PaymentsDec 4, 2023 | Payments Two primary transaction types exist when handling credit card information: swiped and keyed transactions.
 While swiped transactions are a more prevalent form of credit card transactions, keyed in transactions play a crucial role in the payment process.
 In this article,…

 When WooCommerce Drops Your Merchant AccountDec 4, 2023 | Payments Sometimes an aggregate high risk merchant account, like WooCommerce, will kick you off of their platform or freeze your account.
 Understandably, it can be confusing as to what to do next.
 In this article, we explain where to turn when your…

 How To Quickly Set Up Payment Processing For Your Adult Entertainment BusinessDec 1, 2023 | Payments If you're in the adult entertainment industry, getting your payment processing account set up can be tricky and time-consuming.
 But with the proper techniques and strategies, it doesn't have to be!
 In this article,…